 - What are they?
 These credit cards are designed to make it more affordable to spend money overseas or online with international retailers.
 Unlike most debit and credit cards, they don’t charge a foreign transaction fee every time you use your card to spend in an international currency.

 - Who are these credit cards suited to?
-If you’re a frequent traveller, have a holiday coming up or regularly use your credit card for shopping with international stores online, a no foreign transaction fee card could be a smart way to avoid extra costs.
+If you’re a frequent traveller, have a vacation coming up or regularly use your credit card to shop online with international retailers, a no foreign transaction fee card could be a smart way to avoid extra costs – you’ll usually save yourself 2.5% on every transaction.

 How can I find the best credit card with no foreign transaction fees?